 Flat parsley is going to have the stronger flavor of the two.
 It is the variety that is used in most Italian dishes and is also used for dried parsley.
 It packs the most punch.

 When reading a recipe that calls for parsley, unless specified, use flat-leaf Italian parsley.

-It pairs well with pasta sauce, chicken, salmon, or in a comforting bowl of soup.
+It pairs well with pasta sauce, chicken, steamed salmon with herbs and lemon, or in a comforting bowl of soup.

 When to use Curly Leaf Parsley

 Even though both parsley's are from the same family, and have a lot of the same properties, they shouldn't be treated equally.

 Curly-leaf parsley will be much milder in flavor and not offer the same taste.

 Curly-leaf parsley is better used as a garnish.
 Add to a charcuterie board for a pop of green.
 It can be used to help flavor stocks or chopped up and added to a salad.

 The curly variety is also used in French cuisine.

 There are two ways to keep parsley fresh.